albedoklaus/cceesss2020/sheet4.md

 diagramm was plotted after applying a stroboscope.
 There, three distinct points can be observed (the trails again mean that is hasn't fully converged yet).
-The phase diagramm shows that for \mu=0.90 the diagramm is roughly symmetric while with increasing \mu it shifts to the left.
-However, this trend violated by the splitting of lines e.g. the transition from a period 3 to a period 5 orbit seen at \mu=0.92.
+The phase diagramm shows that for $\mu=0.90$ the diagramm is roughly symmetric while with increasing $\mu$ it shifts to the left.
+However, this trend violated by the splitting of lines e.g. the transition from a period 3 to a period 5 orbit seen at $\mu=0.92$.